What to wear?!

-What to wear?!
 It’s probably the third most important question after you nail down date and location.
-I tend to downplay the importance because I’m just not a clothes person.
-But after years of photographing families, I can tell you it make the difference between a ‘nice’ photo and a stunning photo.
+After years of photographing families, I can tell you it make the difference between a ‘nice’ photo and a stunning photo.

 Dress for your location.
 If you’re going to be outside (and most of us are) don’t wear business attire, not even business casual.
 Slacks are out of place.
 So are loafers.
 That brings me to…